GoogleCloudPlatform/professional-services/examples/vertex_mlops_enterprise/doc/03-MLOPS.md

 You can test the overall build process from the Github Actions section.
 - **Build Containers**: This action will create the different docker containers that will be used during the Vertex AI pipeline compilation and execution.
 - **Build Vertex AI pipeline**: This action will run the unit tests and if they are executed sucesfull it will compile the Vertex pipeline.
 - **Run Vertex AI pipeline**: This action will execute the Vertex pipeline.
+Please note that the first time it is possible that the pipeline fails with `Error: Vertex AI Service Agent`.
+Just re-run the pipeline and it should work.
 - **Deploy model**: This action will deploy the model to a Vertex AI endpoint.